06 May 2022

 Honesty and transparency

-That means if you find something not satisfying enough, make sure to communicate it as soon as possible and don’t hesitate to challenge the team which is working remotely.With that, you can make sure it’s resolved quickly.
+That means if you find something not satisfying enough, make sure to communicate it as soon as possible and don’t hesitate to challenge the team which is working remotely.
+This way you can make sure it’s resolved quickly and doesn’t develop into a bigger problem.
 On the other hand, it’s good to be open to a challenge from the development team.
 If they have any objections regarding the cooperation, talk to them honestly.

 That’s why it’s good to try some different channels of communication with your remote team on a daily basis.
 Day-to-day communication with your remote employees may be really helpful in managing remote teams successfully.
 Also, it’s good to invest some time (5-10 minutes) for some casual conversation once the official part of the meeting is over.

 See also: How to avoid the risks of outsourcing?

-Set the exact areas of cooperation in which the person can make a binding decision on your behalf without having to consult it with you every time.
-Obviously, there may be some areas you may want to make decisions on your own, so that’s why it’s important to set the clear border and stick to that.
+Set the exact areas of cooperation in which the person can make a binding decision on your behalf without having to consult with you every time.
+Obviously, there may be some areas you may want to make decisions on your own, so that’s why it’s important to set a clear border and stick to that.

-Trusting chosen vendor
+Trusting the chosen vendor

 Another good practice is connected to the previous one.
 It’s about trust.
 But this time, it’s about trust in the chosen vendor.
 When you were looking for a software development company to outsource your project, you probably considered a number of factors before making the final call.
 So, if the chosen vendor is the effect of your research and analysis, you should have the confidence that the partner you found is trustworthy.
 Outsourcing is about trust, really.